One of the mysteries of the English language finally explained.

 - ‘Don Giovanni has serial one-night stands with women, but his only close relationship is with his serving man Leporello.’

-- 1.1 A person with whom one has a sexual relationship lasting one night.
+- 1.1 A person with whom one has a one-night stand.

 - ‘Women's behaviour in cases of misattributed paternity clearly suggests that the man they hope is the biological, and want to be the social, father of their child is their partner, not their ex, one-night stand or even lover.’